moonstreet/moonstreet/content/post/terminal-workflow.md

 | :ls| List buffers |

-And some other useful commands.
+And some other useful navigation commands.
 It might take some practice because you need to memorize two sets of commands.
 But the reward is big, I promise.

 | Command    | What it does    |